dmhenaopa/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 + 10-divisible_by_2.py: A function that finds all multiples of 2 in a list.
 Return a new list with True of False, depending on whether the integer at the same position in the original list is a multiple of 2.
 + 11-delete_at.py: A function that deletes the item at a specific position in a list.
 If idx is negative or out of range, nothing change (returns the same list).
 + 12-switch.py: A function to switch value of a and b.
- 12-switch.py: A function to switch value of a and b.
+ 12-switch.py: A function to switch value of a and b+
-+
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI1NDQxNDIxXX0=
+eyJoaXN0b3J5IjpbMTQ2NDkwNTAzOV19
 -->